r4f1t4/chef-la-study-project/Apuntes/03_Node_objects.md

 Working with ohai and Node Attributes
 -------------------------------------
-Executing `ohai` on the console actually dumps all the information that it has on the
+Executing `ohai` on the console actually dumps all the information that it has on the server, but we also can filter the results, for example

+    $ ohai ipaddress

+will output the following:

+    ```
+    [
+      "172.31.96.245"
+    ]

+    ```
+We can use the command in this way to test for key on which to filter in our recipes.